uashogeschoolutrecht/datascience.hu.nl/README.md

 # Landing page of the HU Research Cloud

-User documentation for the virtual research environment.
+User documentation for the virtual research environment for datascience and collaboration.

 ## Run site locally